 Helping refugee families go from need to succeed

-We provide the extended support refugee families need to go from “need” to “succeed” in our Indy-area community.
-We help immigrant families who originally came to the United States as refugees through the United States Customs and Immigration Program for refugee resettlement.
-Though the U.S. suspended almost 100% of resettlements in 2025, hundreds of refugee families are here as a result of that program - and their economic and social stability takes several years to achieve.
+We are a Carmel, Indiana-based 501(c)3 that provides financial and social support to immigrant families who originally came to the United States as refugees through the United States Customs and Immigration Program for refugee resettlement.
+Though the U.S. suspended almost 100% of resettlements in 2025, hundreds of refugee families are here as a result of that program.
+Though the USCIS program originally committed to offering aid in the form of SNAP, TANF, and Medicaid, these benefits have systematically been cut off to families who have not yet obtained Green Cards.

-We help refugee families bridge the gap between their enormous financial and social needs in the early months to year in their new country and the things a family must attain to become socially and financially independent.
-These “things” include:
+We help these families bridge the gap between their initial enormous financial and social needs and their eventual social and financial independent.
+Our volunteers:

-• Offering social assistance by helping families find and connect with resources that help them learn English, gain education, find jobs, and obtain healthcare.
+• Provide social assistance: Help families find and connect with resources that help them learn English, gain education, find jobs, and obtain healthcare.

 Contact